List of Yu-Gi-Oh! characters: Akhenadin

 Priest Akhenaden (神官アクナディン, Shinkan Akunadin) is the guardian of the Millennium Eye and King Ahknemkhanen's brother.
 As they grew up, he was secretly jealous of his brother's position as pharaoh.
 Using the Shadow Alchemy inscribed in the Millennium Spellbook / Millennium Tome (千年魔術書, Sennen Majutsu Sho), he secretly ordered the massacre at the village of Kul Elna, using their blood and corpses, which he melted into gold, to create the Millennium Items to defend his brother's kingdom.
 To protect his family from those seeking revenge, he abandoned his wife and his son, Seto, who became a priest of Pharaoh Atem's court, but Akhenaden kept their relationship a secret.
 After seeing that Seto flourished after he abandoned him, he aimed to see him achieve power.
 Through Zorc's influence within the Millennium Eye, which is awoken after Thief King Bakura puts part of his soul in it, he becomes convinced that he must kill the Pharaoh and makes a contract with Zorc to become the High Priest of Darkness (闇の大神官, Yami no Daishinkan).

 In the manga, Akhenaden's soul merged with Zorc after they were sealed in the Millennium Puzzle along with Atem before being released during the final arc.
-His mummy is used as a second player on Dark Bakura's side of the Shadow RPG, influencing his own playing piece as part of the game's recreation of the events before his soul is vanquished after Atem wins the game.
+His mummy is used as a second player on Dark Bakura's side of the Shadow RPG, influencing his own playing piece as part of the game's recreation of the events before his soul is vanquished after Atem wins the game; the skull of his mummy splitting in half upon defeat.
 In the Duel Monsters anime, his mind is corrupted after Dark Bakura puts part of his soul in the Millennium Eye and he is granted power from Zorc after gathering the Millennium Items, transforming into the High Priest of Darkness.
-Seto later kills him, with Kisara in her White Dragon form killing him for good when he enters Seto's mind to kill the Pharaoh.
-His purified soul is later seen alongside his brother on the other side of the door to the afterlife as Atem walks through it.
+Seto later kills him physically, with Kisara in her White Dragon form killing him for good when he enters Seto's mind to kill the Pharaoh.
+His purified soul (reverted to his age from the moment he first used the Millennium Eye) is later seen alongside his brother on the other side of the door to the afterlife as Atem walks through it.